seapath/sv-pcap-generator/README.md

 * Rewrite merge_pcap in Python
 * Improve merge_pcap to support multiple pcap with different duration
 * Add VLAN ID, Priority and MAC addresses options

+2026 improved by Jose Saldana at CIRCE Technology center, within the framework of the Horizon Europe project ESTELAR (Grant Agreement No. 101192574).